AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 ### Class discovery

-If a Controller does not have _a priori_ knowledge of a device's class definitions, it can discover the details of those definitions using the NCA _class discovery_ mechanism.
+If a Controller does not have _a priori_ knowledge of a device's class definitions, it can discover the details of those definitions using the _class discovery_ mechanism.
 This mechanism returns descriptors to the Controller for each class and datatype the device uses.
 These descriptors are sufficient for the Controller to construct well-formed API calls to the device; however, they do not describe the semantics of such calls.

 The class discovery mechanism is available through the [NcClassManager](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Managers.html#class-manager).